 How Western Washington Medical Group providers can help with skin problems

 Taking care of your skin is important, and your skin’s health can have a big effect on your self-esteem and quality of life.
-Pay attention to your skin, and don’t hesitate to see a primary care doctor when skin concerns come up.
+Pay attention to your skin, and don’t hesitate to see a medical provider when skin concerns come up.

 WWMG’s primary care providers can evaluate and assess your skin care concerns and provide an individualized treatment plan to address your issue and help improve your quality of life.